-See the ice machine nameplate for current requirements to determine wire and fuse size to be used for electrical hookup.
+SEE NAMEPLATE for current requirements to determine wire size to be used for electrical hookup.
 When the cuber and the remote condenser are connected, each must be grounded to the other using the ground screws provided in the respective junction boxes.
 The cuber then requires a solid chassis to chassis earth ground wire.
 See Wiring Diagram.